aws-samples/aws-modernization-with-docker/content/36_Build_images/_index.md

 +++
 # Building images with Buildkit and deploying to ECS

 In the first module we took a look at building a simple compose file and using that to deploy a simple webser using NGINX.
 In this module we'll take a look at building our images with BuildKit, Pushing those Docker Hub and then deploying to ECS using a compose file.
-We'll also take a look at scalling the service and reading logs all using our compose file and `docker compose` commands.
+We'll also take a look at scaling the service and reading logs all using our compose file and `docker compose` commands.

 ## Sample application overview